Pruning is the most common tree maintenance procedure. This is usually carried out to maintain their safety, health and aesthetics.

 The County Tree Care team has a in-depth knowledge of pruning techniques with an understanding of how the tree responds to each cut.
 All cuts do damage to the tree, but improper pruning can cause serious damage and even shorten the tree’s life.

-Formative pruning is used in the early stages of a trees life to provide healthy shape and structure.
+Formative pruning is required in the early stages of a trees life to provide healthy shape and structure.
 Quality formative pruning should help avoid dangerous growth and expensive corrective work when the tree matures.

 Tree thinning is ideal for trees that are very dense with foliage and prevent light from passing through, consequently creating a darkened or dominated area.
-The tree thinning method requires the even removal of selected branches from within the trees crown all the way through.
+The tree thinning method requires the even removal of branches from within the trees crown all the way through.
 This in turn will allow better air circulation (helps against disease) and more light to pass through the trees canopy without affecting its natural shape or structural integrity.

 Crown reduction and re-shaping